ymytheresa/go4go/_notes/go-basics.md

     ![image.png](assets/image_1b.png)
     - send to nil channel will actually causing panic
     - read from nil channel will cause dead lock
-    - [go concurrency more reading](go-concurrency-more-reading.md) i think i need to revise this page more to have more concrete understanding
+    - [go concurrency more reading](go-concurrency-more-reading.md) i think i need to revise this default more to have more concrete understanding
     ![image.png](assets/image_7.png)
     - pretty good wrap up actually
 - Mutex